gu-lseg/intro-to-programming/source/introduction.rst

 Abstractions
 ============

-Without knowing programming someone can read the above and make some sense of it.
+A novice can read the above and make some sense of it.
 Intuition helps because the developer who wrote the code defined a good level of abstraction over the complex details.

-This course illustrates the idea that creative programming is aobut constructing abstractions that are useful to your area of interest.
+This course illustrats that creative programming is aobut constructing abstractions useful to an area of interest.

 By calling::

     >>> square(100)

-the result is the same but the programmer has removed the detail and complexity.
+the result is the same as executing all the 8 lines of previous code.

+The interpreter is indifferent to the two bits of code.
+It is the longer snippet that will be executed anyway.

+But there are two major advantages for us programmers:

+* the detail and complexity is gone.
+A user can fire and forget, relying on intuition to get her job done.
+* the definition of the function object called `square` is shorter clearer and truer to its mathematical (conceptual) definition.

 By defining and composing layers of abstraction we arrive at ever more useful programs.